turingschool-examples/mod4-tech-challenges/take-homes/be-take-home.md

 - Ability to create restful routes
 - Demonstration of well-organized code, following OOP
 - Test Driven Development
+- Clear documentation

 Try to limit your total time to approximately 6 hours on this project.
 Prioritize what is important to completing MVP and demonstrating your capabilities as a developer.
 If you are looking for a stretch option, you can consume this API for tea information: [Tea API](https://tea-api-vic-lo.herokuapp.com/)

 ### Data Details

-Note: The below outlines are meant to help provide a guide for data details.
-If you believe more information is necessary please include it in your database.
-You may use fake data in your application.
+Note: The below data outlines are meant to be a guide for data details you would want use.
+If you want to change or include more information please do so.
+Using fake data in your application is okay.

 **Tea**